 Holidays and vacation time can be stressful.
 There seems to be more to do than your average day.
 If you are a parent going through a divorce or separation, it’s magnified.
 Not only do you have your own emotions in play, but you have your children’s emotions to consider as well.
 Sometimes, children add to that stress level by the truckload.
 They may ask questions you aren’t prepared to answer.
 They may play on the situation.
 They may be angry or sullen in general or they may be too young to understand.
 Whatever the situation, be cautious always separate your emotions from your children’s.
 It’s always best to remember that it’s vacation time: don’t take it out on the kids.

 So, in light of the emotions, the anxiety and any other emotions, how do you stay upbeat and try to enjoy the holidays or vacation for the sake of the family?
 Here are some steps to help you get through it.

 Spend time establishing NEW traditions with your kids

 If old traditions cause you pain, or, they are no longer possible, change them up rather than just stopping them altogether.
 If your children question this or seem upset by this, explain to them that you are going to create your own new traditions together and make them a part of it.
 Let them be a part of suggesting new ideas.
 You may get silly ideas from younger children but that’s ok!
 It’s part of making this fun and exciting for them and for you too!

 Take time out from the adult conversations

-If you are in the middle of ongoing arguments with your ex, let them wait until after the holidays.
+If you are in the middle of ongoing arguments with your ex, let them wait until after the holiday or vacation.
 No child wants to have memories of that around what should be a happy time every year.
 It CAN wait a few weeks and if you have an attorney, let her handle it.

 Temper Your Emotions